 Results and photos

-11 June 2022 Australian Uphill Championships – hardingjohn (smugmug.com)
+13 June 2022 Australian Up Down Mtn Running Championships – hardingjohn (smugmug.com)

-Summit photos by Scott Sheppeard, Director of Photography at Spartan Australia:
+Summit photos from the Uphill Championships and mid course photos from the Up Down Championships by Scott Sheppeard, Director of Photography at Spartan Australia:

 Australian Mountain Running Championships – Google Drive